DasEd955/tunerdesign-gpt/README.md

-the GPT model using AdamW optimization and cross-entropy loss, treating every position in the sequence as an independent next-token classification problem. `generate.py` implements autoregressive decoding: at each step the model receives the current context, produces a probability distribution over the vocabulary by applying softmax to the final-position logits, samples the next token using multinomial sampling, appends it to the context, and repeats for however many characters are requested.
+the GPT model using AdamW optimization and cross-entropy loss, treating every position in the sequence as an independent next-token classification problem. `generate.py` implements autoregressive decoding: at each step the model receives the current context, produces a probability distribution over the vocabulary by applying softmax to the final position logits, samples the next token using multinomial sampling, appends it to the context, and repeats for however many characters are requested.